Simply Irresistible (film): Plot

-Meanwhile, Tom's assistant Lois begins romancing Jonathan Bendel, the owner of Henri Bendel, seducing him after feeding him eclairs from Amanda's restaurant, which Amanda baked her passion for Tom into.
+Meanwhile, after Tom's assistant Lois steals an éclair from Tom that Tom himself had stolen from one of Amanda's patrons and is enamored by how delicious it is, she buys as many éclairs from Amanda's restaurant as she can so she can seduce Jonathan Bendel, the owner of Henri Bendel.

 As a result of her food improving overnight, the Southern Cross becomes increasingly successful.
 One night, Tom visits Amanda after the restaurant has closed and after tasting a dish of hers, they begin to kiss and start floating.
 Tom panics and breaks things off with Amanda, believing she is some kind of witch who is manipulating his feelings with magic.

 When Amanda goes to confront Tom one last time at his office, she witnesses the violent tantrum and resignation of a celebrity French chef hired for Tom's new restaurant.
-When Jonathan realizes that Amanda cooked the eclairs Lois had fed him, he demands that Tom hire her for the opening, despite his protests.
+When Jonathan realizes that Amanda cooked the éclairs Lois had fed him, he demands that Tom hire her for the opening, despite his protests.

 On opening night, Amanda is initially shunned by the snobbish French staff and that, coupled with her continued heartbreak over Tom, causes her to unknowingly cook her sorrow into one of the first courses, causing the entire restaurant to sob uncontrollably.
 She eventually overcomes her self-doubt and reaches her full potential as a chef, and the opening is a complete success.

 Stunned but enchanted by the remarkable effect Amanda's food has had on the guests, Tom goes after Amanda as she's leaving the opening.
 He convinces her to come back and admits his love for her, and the two reconcile on the dance floor, not noticing Gene is gleefully conducting the orchestra behind them, implying the magic that sparked in Amanda came from him.